 - tensile and impact testing of metals

 - liquid crystal thermometers.

 Materials Camp is open to rising 11th and 12th Graders who have a basic knowledge of algebra, chemistry, and physics and haven't made a firm decision on their college major or career.
-More information is available at the school's webpage: Drexel University Materials Camp.
+More information is available at the school's webpage.
 Drexel also holds a fee-based residential camp in Materials Science for $795.

 Math Behind the Pharmacy Counter: Who Knew?

 16. Summer Academy for Math + Science at Carnegie Mellon University

 Consider Carnegie Mellon's Summer Academy if you are a particularly bright and motivated student interested in math/science-based disciplines.
 This six-week residential program aims to prepare rising seniors for acceptance into prestigious university programs.

 Students are responsible for about $150-200 worth of books, supplies, recreational and transportation expenses.
 However, tuition, housing, and dining fees are FREE.
 Consult Carnegie Mellon's SAMS webpage for additional details.

 17. Brown University Precollege Programs: Brown Environmental Leadership Labs (BELL)